Fast Retailing : South Korea boycott hitting sales of Japan's Uniqlo, company says | MarketScreener

 Japan cited security concerns for the curbs.
 The move, however, has also been seen as retaliation after a South Korean court last year ordered Japanese companies to compensate Koreans who were forced to work for Japanese occupiers during World War Two.

-Japan has also removed South Korea from a list of favoured trading partners.
+Japan has also removed South Korea from a list of favored trading partners.

 (Reporting by Ritsuko Ando and Chris Gallagher; Writing by David Dolan; editing by Richard Pullin and Stephen Coates)